Xiqu Subdistrict, Zhongshan

 Xiqu Subdistrict (西区 (sai^{1} keoi^{1}, Xī Qū)), also known as West Subdistrict or Western Subdistrict is a subdistrict directly administered by the city of Zhongshan, Guangdong province, China.
-It covers 26.7 km2 and has a population of 60,000.
+It covers 26.7 km2 and had a population of 133,078 in 2020.
 It is a main industrial and commercial centre of the city.
 As of 2020, it has nine residential neighborhoods under its administration: